oroinc/documentation/user_guide/system_entities_leads.rst

 Lead Actions
 ^^^^^^^^^^^^^

-The following actions are available for the leads:
+The following actions can be enabled for the leads:

 From the \:ref:`Grid <user-guide-ui-components-grids>`\: